alexyarosh/petdata/README.md

-# petdata
+# Analysis of animal shelter data

-Analysis of animal shelter data
+The proposal is written in a IPython notebook.
+You can use [nbviewer](https://nbviewer.jupyter.org/) to run it.